koorosh/petiton/_posts/2022-03-16-expel-russia-fatf.md

 These signatories come from the civil society, academia and the private sector, both in Ukraine and in other countries.
 Many of the signatories below are finance and legal professionals in Ukraine.

-- Igor Bereza, consultant in AML/CFT
-- Maksym Oshchepkov, European Union Advisory Mission to Ukraine
+- Maksym Oshchepkov
-- Yuliia Dmytrenko, ING, The Netherlands
+- Yuliia Dmytrenko
 - Cosima Lust
 - Jon Steiger
 - Debra Konieczko